-Aflatoxins are the best known group of mycotoxins produced as secondary metabolites by fungi, mainly by Aspergillus flavus and Aspergillus parasiticus1.
-Aflatoxins can be produced on nuts like pistachios in the field or during storage, especially under warm conditions and high humidity.
-Many Aspergillus species infect nuts and cause decay of the kernels before harvest.
-Pistachios are a particular endangered case because the shells of these nuts splits naturally prior to harvest, thus leaving the nuts poorly protected from molds.
-As a result, pistachios are the main source of human dietary aflatoxins from tree nuts worldwide, accounting for 7-45 % of humans' total aflatoxin exposure from all sources2.
-Most mycotoxins are stable compounds that are not destroyed during food processing or cooking.
+Aflatoxins are the best known group of mycotoxins produced as secondary metabolites by fungi, mainly by Aspergillus flavus and Aspergillus parasiticus, but to a smaller extent also by other strains1.
+Aflatoxins can be produced on cereals in the field or during storage, especially under warm conditions and high humidity.
+Aflatoxins are stable compounds that are not destroyed during food processing like cooking or baking.
+That is why they also can be present in derived products such as processed cereal-based foods and baby foods for infants and young children.
+During the first several months of life, at the age of 4 to 6 months, infants require the gradual replacement of breast milk with infant cereal products, which are frequently the first solid meal used in infant feeding.
+Infants are more susceptible to aflatoxins and other mycotoxins.
+Due to their rapid growth rate, liver damage and other toxic influences are more critical than for adults.
+In addition, infants have increased vulnerability to contaminants than adults due to their lower body weight, reduced ability to detoxify hazardous agents and a more restricted diet2.
+Most baby foods for infants and young children are multi-cereal, as many different grains are used as ingredients, so increasing the probability of aflatoxin contamination.
 Although many aflatoxins exist, only a limited number is important in analytical practice.
 Aflatoxin B1 is most widespread and can be found in food and feed products such as peanuts, pistachios, corn and cottonseed, dried fruits and all processed products.
 It is highly toxic and the WHO classified it as a group 1 carcinogen3.
-The aflatoxins B2, G1, and G2 are usually found accompanying B1, in lower concentrations in the contaminated samples (Fig. 1).
+The aflatoxins B2, G1 and G2 are usually found accompanying B1, in lower concentrations in the contaminated samples (Fig. 1).